infinum/dotnet-handbook/Serverless/Azure Functions/Function set up.md

 ### Best practices

 * Function should be short-lived, so whenever possible, refactor large functions into smaller function sets that work together and return responses fast.
 * Functions should be stateless and idempotent if possible.
 Associate any required state information with your data.
 A function could process data based on that state while the function itself remains stateless.
 * Function could encounter an exception at any time.
 Design your functions with the ability to continue from a previous fail point during the next execution.
 * Plan scaling, it is important to understand how your function app responds to load and how the triggers can be configured to handle incoming events.

-* Newly built functions should be out-of process.
+* Newly built functions should be out-of-process.